PleXone2019/arissploit/README.md

 # Why our framework?

-> Arissploit is free
+> Arissploit is free software

     INFO: This is good platform to start exploring vulnerabilities!

-> Simple UX/UI interface
+> Simple UX/UI interface for beginners

     INFO: Arissploit has simple UX/UI for beginners!

-> A lot of tools
+> A lot of tools for beginners

     INFO: Arissploit has 14 exploits - 10 scanners, 16 posts - 38 viruses!